Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 2014$73,397

-New Hampshire does not have any state income tax on wages.
-The state does tax income from interest and dividends at a flat rate of 4%, though that rate is slowing being phase to 0% over the next few years.
+New Hampshire does not have any state income taxes.
+As of 2025, the state no longer taxes income from interest and dividends, as the last year of this tax was 2024.
 There are no local income taxes in any New Hampshire counties or cities.

 If you’re considering a move to the Granite State, make sure to take a look at our New Hampshire mortgage guide.
 It will help you understand mortgage rates and other important mortgage details in the state.